A Note on SAT Subject Test Books

 Our advice on SAT Subject Test study books is very similar to our advice on SAT Reasoning Test books.
 We strongly advise all prospective college applicants to purchase at least 2 books on the SAT Subject Tests.

-First, we recommend The Official Study Guide for All SAT Subject Tests from the College Board, the organization that writes the tests.
+First, we recommend an official guide.
+The College Board, the organization behind the SAT and SAT Subject Tests, publishes test-specific books for the Math, Chemistry and Biology tests as well as a “catch-all” for all the other tests titled The Official Study Guide for All SAT Subject Tests.
 There is a significant difference between the official questions you will be asked on the exam and the practice questions contained in all other books.

 Secondly, we recommend purchasing a subject-specific “unofficial” guide for the test you are taking.
 There is indeed a way to study for this test that will materially improve your score.
 The better unofficial guides contain many time-proven test-taking strategies that serve that purpose, as well as excellent explanations of the logic behind the correct answers to the practice problems.
 You will greatly increase your chances of receiving a higher test score if you go to the test armed with SAT Subject Test-taking strategies and knowledge of actual questions from previous exams.